 I can honestly say they are all good.
 This was a lot of fun to make and I already have more ideas so I hope you enjoy these recipes/ideas.
 If you are interested in Steeped Teas, check out Debbie’s site.
 And if you have any related recipes or ideas, please let me know in the comments.

-In a class jar, add your tea and vodka (in the ratio of 2 teaspoons of loose leaf tea to 1/2 cup vodka).
+In a glass jar, add your tea and vodka (in the ratio of 2 teaspoons of loose leaf tea to ½ cup vodka).

 Please use middle shelf or better vodka for a better drink.